 In unravelling the domesticity of this story, Gordon gives us much more.
 She questions the promiscuity of the Victorian myth.
-First and foremost is
+First and foremost is educator , most notably of women, but nothing is lost on the rest of the species.
+She elevates our understanding of Mary's first-hand analysis of the revolution and terror in France, and her travels in Scandinavia - more psychological than topographic perhaps, in the wake of her disastrous relationship with Gilbert Imlay (Fanny's father).
+There are some serious film rights in all this, which Gordon should look to in the light of the Da Vinci Code nonsense.

-Wollsto necraft the educator , most notably of women, but nothing is lost on the rest of the species.
-She
+Wollsto necraft the

-As a portrait of the times, if you've read Jane Austen you won't fault it.
+As a portrait of the times, if you've read Jane Austen vou won't fault it.
 Two hundred years later, where are women?
 Better by far, but we have a government that would rather put them to work than recognise that that is precisely what raising a family is; natural childbirth is not clinically convenient in a male dominated medical profession, to say nothing of the multi-cultural dimensions.
 La lutte continues